ersohnstyne/neverball-switchball-bundle-pack/docs/Level Map.md

 # Switchball Level Map
-Create new level first before you import the structure.
+Create new level first before you import templates.

 ## Level details
-This is the level for Neverball.
-If you want to make some levels, Make sure that your details as follows:
+If you want to make some levels, ensure that your level details should follows:

 Field name              | Notes
 ------------------------|--------------------------------------------------------------------------------------
+Author                  | **Required:** Must specify the username to compile classic campaign levels.
+Map description         | Optional: Players needs to show the map details.
+Level description can be revoked by the classic campaign.
-Songs                   | **Required:** Prefix names "-SB" must be insert after music name.
-Sky: 1 / Ice: 2 / Cave: 3 / Cloud: 4 / Lava: 5
+Level music             | **Required:** Prefix names "-SB" must be insert after music name.
+Sky: track-SB1 / Ice: track-SB2 / Cave: track-SB3 / Cloud: track-SB4 / Lava: track-SB5
-Gradient                | **Required:** Prefix names "-SB" must be insert after gradient name.
+BG gradient             | **Required:** Prefix names "-SB" must be insert after gradient name: bgm/track-SB1.ogg = back/sky-SB.png
-Author                  | **Required:** Must specify the username to compile campaign levels.
-Background enviroments  | **Required:** Both filename for gradient backgrounds must matched: back/sky-SB.png = map-back/sky-SB.sol
+BG enviroments          | **Required:** Both filename for backgrounds must matched: back/sky-SB.png = map-back/sky-SB.sol
+Time limit              | Optional: Level maps does not offer time limits for classic campaign.
+If this is not possible, place with different set ID prefix rather than "-sb".
+Required coins          | Optional: Level maps offers also required coins for classic campaign's career mode.
-Time limit              | **Required:** Time limit must be set to zero: 0:00.00 Best time / Fast unlock | **Required:** At least three fields except most coins
+Best time / Fast unlock | **Required:** At least three fields except optional most coins are required for classic campaign.

-Level descriptions is optional.

 ## Level versions
-This is the Level Version:
+To use the map version, set the major value to 1 for the new map.

+These version shemes should follows:
-X = Major, Y = Minor
+* X = Major, Y = Minor

 If you want to update the level, you need increase the "Y" value.
 Using "X" may break your replay.